GreptimeTeam/docs/docs/nightly/en/user-guide/upgrade.md

 Here is a complete example for upgrading from `v0.7.x` to `v0.8.0`.

 ### Export `CREATE TABLE`

+Assuming the HTTP service port of the old database is `4000`.

 ```shell
 greptime cli export --addr '127.0.0.1:4000' --output-dir /tmp/greptimedb-export --target create-table